+- Can ransomware spread through Wi-Fi?
+Yes.
 Some ransomware spreads like a worm once it gets inside a network.
 In other words, it uses security vulnerabilities in software on the network to spread from computer to computer.
 Hackers often target vulnerabilities in file-sharing and remote desktop protocols.

 How to prevent ransomware

 Most types of ransomware require some kind of user error to trigger.
 On occasion, ransomware will use security vulnerabilities in software or remote access protocols to spread.

 Generally, preventing ransomware attacks is similar to preventing other kinds of attacks.
 Here are some more specific recommendations:

 - Be careful with emails—don’t open attachments or links from untrustworthy or unknown senders.

 - Keep your operating system and software up to date.
 Make sure that your web browser, antivirus, and other security-critical software gets frequent updates.
 This can help to avoid ransomware that exploits security vulnerabilities.